Frequently Asked Questions

 • If you are a Regular Member, indicate your SMAA rank and/or level of teaching certification.
 Indicate as well which SMAA division issued you this rank.
 For example, "John Doe is a Regular Member of the Shudokan Martial Arts Association, and he has received a third dan and Shidoin teaching certificate from the SMAA Karate-do Division.

 It is important to state your affiliation in the manner above, so that the public will have an accurate picture of what your relationship is to our group.
 This is especially important because a number of our members hold membership and ranking in more than one martial arts group.
-Please make sure it is clear what your relationship is to the SMAA and what rank (if any) that the SMAA specifically has given you.
-To do less than this could be seen by the public as misleading.
+Please make sure it is clear what your relationship is to the SMAA and what rank (if any) the SMAA has given you.
+To do less than this could be seen as misleading.

-[go to top]
+[back to top]

 I just visited a website of someone associated with your group.
 He doesn't seem to be following the two policies mentioned above.
 Do you want to know about this?